This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 Two photos showing the process of muddling drinks with herbs and sugar.

-1. MUDDLE YOUR HEART OUT.
+1. MUDDLE.
 In a cocktail shaker, combine the basil leaves and sugar.
 Muddle until the sugar dissolves and the basil breaks down completely.
 You’re aiming for a vibrant green, slightly soupy mix.
-Weirdly satisfying!

 Three photos showing the process of shaking and straining a green vodka drink.

-2. SHAKE IT LIKE YOU MEAN IT.
+1. SHAKE IT UP.
 Add the vodka, lime juice, and a handful of ice to the shaker.
-Cover it up and give it a good shake (think 10 seconds of cardio).
+Cover it up and give it a good shake (about 10 seconds).

-3. SERVE.
-Fill a double old fashioned glass with fresh ice, and then strain the vodka mixture into the glass.
+1. SERVE.
+Fill a double old fashioned cocktail glass with fresh ice, and then strain the vodka mixture into the glass.
 Top the glass with tonic water.
 Garnish with basil and lime wheel and serve immediately.

 • When muddling the basil, press gently to release the oils from the leaves, but don’t rough the leaves up and bruise them TOO much, as that will make the cocktail bitter.